 Explore the Sacred Valley with a trek between Chinchero and Huayllabamba.
 This short, downhill hike begins in Chinchero, a small Andean village with colonial buildings, original Inca streets and impressive Inca walls, and follows a stream until it eventually meets the Vilcanota River in the Sacred Valley.
 The trek follows an incredibly well-preserved Inca Trail to the small village of Huayllabamba and is perfect for families due to its relative ease.
 Along the way you will enjoy a box lunch with spectacular views of the Urubamba mountain range.
 The total trek is about 7-8 kilometres (4.3-5 miles), which is approximately three to four hours of hiking.

-Following your visit, transfer to Hacienda Huayoccari for a three-course lunch in this traditional hacienda, owned and lived-in by one of the oldest land-owning families in Cusco.
+Following your visit, head to Hacienda Huayoccari for a three-course lunch in this traditional hacienda, owned and lived-in by one of the oldest land-owning families in Cusco.
 Take a look at their private collection of folk art and ancient artifacts.
 Afterwards, return to your hotel.

-Today, you will visit Maras, the site of the remarkable and unusual Salinas, located in the heart of the Sacred Valley and not far from Urubamba.
+Today, you will visit Maras, the site of the remarkable and unusual Salinas, located in the heart of the Sacred Valley.
 This site consists of a huge number of watered terraces that collect salt by evaporation from the saline waters that gush from an underground stream.
 Built in a similar way to agricultural terraces seen throughout the Andes, the Salinas have been in use since pre-Columbian times.
 Visually, the shining, salt-encrusted terraces are extraordinary.
 Nearby Maras lie the most enigmatic Inca terraces at the site of Moray.
 This unique site, probably used for agricultural experimentation, consists of several enormous terraced circular depressions.
 Following your visit, enjoy lunch (at own cost) before transferring back to your hotel.

 For lunch, enjoy an elaborate picnic with food provided by Cicciolina restaurant in Cusco, for an unforgettable, first-class dining experience in the heart of the Andean outdoors.
 Following lunch, you will be escorted to your hotel.